danielhusar/slovak-wordlist/readme.md

 ## Data

-Name and occurency is separated by space.
+Name and occurency is separated by space and entries by new line.
 ```
 a 824912
 v 790766